knitterJ/the-easiest-and-the-fastest-way-to-start-using-OpenGL/Windows/2.GLFW-or-FREEGLUT-alternatively/readme.md

 ## How to configure GLFW

-a) Download 32-bit Windows binaries from the official GLFW website https://www.glfw.org/download.html and unpack the zip (no matter whether you have 64 or 32-bit Windows),
+1/5) Download 32-bit Windows binaries from the official GLFW website https://www.glfw.org/download.html and unpack the zip (no matter whether you have 64 or 32-bit Windows),

-b) Go to include folder, copy GLFW and paste it to `C:\MinGW\include`
+2/5) Go to include folder, copy GLFW and paste it to `C:\MinGW\include`

 ![](https://github.com/knitterJ/the-easiest-way-to-start-using-OpenGL-MinGW-glfw-or-freeglut-glad-or-glew-no-cmake/blob/main/Windows/2.GLFW-or-FREEGLUT-alternatively/b.gif)

-c) Next go to lib-mingw folder: copy glfw3.dll and paste it to `C:\MinGW\bin`
+3/5) Next go to lib-mingw folder: copy glfw3.dll and paste it to `C:\MinGW\bin`

 ![](https://github.com/knitterJ/the-easiest-way-to-start-using-OpenGL-MinGW-glfw-or-freeglut-glad-or-glew-no-cmake/blob/main/Windows/2.GLFW-or-FREEGLUT-alternatively/c.png)

-d) From the same lib-mingw folder: copy libglfw3dll.a and paste it to `C:\MinGW\lib`
+4/5) From the same lib-mingw folder: copy libglfw3dll.a and paste it to `C:\MinGW\lib`

 ![](https://github.com/knitterJ/the-easiest-way-to-start-using-OpenGL-MinGW-glfw-or-freeglut-glad-or-glew-no-cmake/blob/main/Windows/2.GLFW-or-FREEGLUT-alternatively/d.png)

-e) Download the following code: https://onlinegdb.com/evR9UgF3O or copy paste the same code below:
+5/5) Test the configuration with the file below (downloadable easily from (here)[https://onlinegdb.com/evR9UgF3O]):

 ```
 #include <GLFW/glfw3.h>